jjoony93/jeonssa-HCI/DP2 Ideation/report.md

  ## Studio Reflections
+ ### FEEDBACK SUMMARY
 1) group of 3, don't want to share -> owner of restaurant mediates
-	2) 일찍 오거나 늦게 오거나
+2) If the customer goes to recommended entertainment places, customer could return early or late
-	3) provide actual waiting time
+3) It would be nice to provide actual remaining waiting time -
 4) 사용자 손해
+### FEEDBACK REFLECTION
+1)
+2)
+3) A: It is hard to estimate accurate remaining waiting time because people have different eating speed, so we will provid remaining waiting time as a measure
+4)